Extension Logo

 • Other bioactive compounds

-University of Minnesota mice models have shown that the nutrient content of microalgae can lead to changes in metabolism.
+University of Minnesota mouse models have demonstrated that the nutrient content of microalgae can induce changes in metabolism.
 These changes suggest that feeding pigs microalgae may help increase antioxidant defense and growth.

 Some microalgae contain sugars (beta-glucans) that are beneficial to the pig’s gut, especially immature pigs, as their guts are still developing.
 Gut development is extremely important to the overall health and growth of the animal.

-Experiments suggest that microalgae use in animal diets is promising.
+Experiments suggest that incorporating microalgae into animal diets is promising.
 However, we need more information before widespread use of microalgae occurs in animal feeding programs.

 Further research should look at: